RealIndrit/auto-asset-downloader/README.md

 Note: If you have custom ffmpeg installation, you can set the path to your installation directory in the config.
 If no custom installation, leave it empty and the script will download the precompiled binaries from https://github.com/BtbN/FFmpeg-Builds/releases (Official listed build mirror)

-## Future plans
+## Features

-- [ ] Custom content hosting with customizability (Will replace current screenshot system and be about x20 times faster)
+- [x] Reddit Support
 - [x] Custom FFMPEG Support
-- [x] Reddit Support
 - [x] Parallel Downloading
 - [x] Global Text Pre-Pocessing
 - [x] TTS - Save all content to mp3 files
-- [x] Screenshot - Save all content to png files
+- [x] Screenshot - Save all content to png files, with customizable template!
 - [x] Text - Save all content to text files